shibampokerail/Temp-6242025/Readme.md

 -   **Tagging Interface:** UI for single and bulk asset tagging is in place.
 (Note: The final API calls for these actions are currently halted).
 -   **Robust Logging:** Detailed logs are written to `qualys_app.log` for easy debugging and auditing of all API interactions.

+## Installation

+### Prerequisites

+-   Python 3.8+
+-   A Qualys user account with API access and permissions for the Asset Management (AM) modules.

+### Setup Instructions

+1.  **Clone the repository:**
+    ```bash
+    git clone <your-repository-url>
+    cd <your-repository-name>
+    ```

+2.  **Create and activate a virtual environment (recommended):**
+    ```bash
+    # For Windows
+    python -m venv venv
+    .\venv\Scripts\activate

+    # For macOS/Linux
+    python3 -m venv venv
+    source venv/bin/activate
+    ```

+3.  **Install the required dependencies:**
+    A `requirements.txt` file is included for easy installation.
+    ```bash
+    pip install -r requirements.txt
+    ```

+## GUI Usage for the Readonly API

+1.  **Run the /fo GUI application:**
+    ```bash
+    python app.py
+    ```

+2.  **Login:** A login dialog will appear.
+Enter your Qualys username and password.
+The application will not proceed until it successfully authenticates with the Qualys API.

+3.  **Initial Cache Build:** Upon successful login, the main window will appear with the UI disabled.
+The status bar will indicate that it is fetching all asset data.
+This is a one-time wait that builds the local cache.
+For an environment with ~6,000 assets, this may take 30-60 seconds.

+4.  **Live Filtering:** Once the cache is built, the UI will become fully enabled.
+    -   **Filter Assets:** Simply start typing in the "Filter Assets By" text box.
+The results table will update automatically as you type.
+You can switch between filtering by IP Address or Hostname.
+    -   **Filter Tags:** Type in the "Filter Tags By" text box to see a live-filtered list of all unique tags found in your environment and the number of assets associated with them.

+5.  **Tagging (Future):** Navigate to the "Single Tagging" or "Bulk Tagging" tabs to use the UI for preparing tagging operations.

+## CLI Usage for the QPS API

+1.  **Run the /qps CLI application:**
+    ```bash
+    python qps_test.py
+    ```

+Also a log file, `qualys_app.log`, will be created in the same directory when the application is run.

 ## Architecture & Workflow

 The application follows a "Fetch once, Search many times" architecture to provide a fast user experience.